ibm-cloud-architecture/refarch-eda/docs-mk/concepts/fit-to-purpose/index.md

 Applying the concept of data loose value over time, it is important to act on data as early as possible, close to creation time.
 After a period of time data becomes less valuable.

-Two time factors are important in this data processing: **latency** (time to deliver data to consumers) and **retention** (time to keep data).
+Two time factors are important in this data processing:

+* **latency** (time to deliver data to consumers)
+* **retention** (time to keep data).

 For latency try to reduce the number of network segment between producer and consumers.
 Considering edge computing as a way to bring event processing close to the source.
-The event processing add time to the end to end latency.
+The event processing adds time to the end to end latency.
 Considering constraining the processing time frame.

-*Retention* is a problem linked to the business requirements, and we need to assess for each topic how long an event is still valuable for the consumers.
+**Retention** is a problem linked to the business requirements, and we need to assess for each topic how long an event is still valuable for the consumers.
 Not keeping enough events will impact correctness of consumer state, projection views... keeping for too long, increase the cost of storage, but also the time to rebuild data projection.

 ## Modern data pipeline

-As new business applications need to react to events in real time, the adoption of [event backbone](/concepts/terms-and-definitions/#event-backbone) is really part of the IT toolbox.
+As new business applications need to react to events in real time, the adoption of [event backbone](../terms-and-definitions/#event-backbone) is really part of the IT toolbox.
 Modern IT architecture encompasses the adoption of new data hub, where all the data about a 'customer', for example, is accessible in one event backbone.
 Therefore, it is natural to assess the data movement strategy and assess how to offload some of those ETL jobs running at night, by adopting real time data ingestion.

-We detailed the new architecture in [this modern data lake](introduction/reference-architecture/#modern-data-lake) article, so from a *fit for purpose* point of view, we need to assess the scope of existing ETL jobs, and refector to streaming logic that can be incorporated into different logs/ topics.
+We detailed the new architecture in [this modern data lake](../../introduction/reference-architecture/#modern-data-lake) article, so from a *fit for purpose* point of view, we need to assess the scope of existing ETL jobs, and refector to streaming logic that can be incorporated into different logs/ topics.
 With Event Backbone like Kafka, any consumer can join the data log consumption at any point of time, within the retention period.
 By moving the ETL logic to a streaming application, we do not need to wait for the next morning to get important metrics.

 ## MQ Versus Kafka

-We already addressed the differences between Queueing and Streaming in [this chapter](/concepts/events-versus-messages/).
+We already addressed the differences between Queueing and Streaming in [this chapter](../events-versus-messages/).

 Now in term of technologies we can quickly highlight the followings: